jndiogo/sibila/docs/index.md

 - Model management directory: manage models and their configurations and quickly switch between models.
 - Automatic chat templates: identifies and uses the right templates for each model.

-With Sibila you can extract structured data from a local model like OpenChat-3.5 with 7B params:
+With Sibila you can extract structured data from a small local model like OpenChat-3.5:

 ```python
 from sibila import (LlamaCppModel, OpenAIModel)